libretro/docs/docs/library/mupen64plus.md

 - **Use High-Res textures** (**False**/True)

 	Enable the High resolution Textures.
-	The High resolution textures have to be put in the cache directory.
+	Pre-fabricated high resolution textures in .htc format have to be put in the cache subdirectory of the system directory.
+The recommended way is to create your own .htc texture pack from uncompressed textures: If you have the necessary high resolution textures in the uncompressed Rice format, you put them into the hires_texture subdirectory.
+At the first start of the game, the .htc texture pack is created, which can take a while.
+After successful creation, you can delete the uncompressed texture directory as it is no longer needed.

 - **Use High-Res Full Alpha Channel** (**False**/True)